 How to control stock in a restaurant or bar with stock management software

 If stock control isn't your favourite management task, you're not alone.
-For many operators, stock control is fragmented and frustrating – if it happens at all.
+For many operators, stock control is fragmented and frustrating.
 And this is a problem.
-UK restaurants create £628 million worth of food waste every year (according to Business Waste UK).
-With operating costs spiralling and customers demanding more, venues simply can’t afford to let that amount of profit drain away.
+UK venues create £628 million worth of food waste every year (according to Business Waste UK), while The Drinks Business estimates the hospitality industry loses over £200 million in beer waste alone.
+With operating costs spiralling and customers demanding more, good stock control is one of the fastest routes to better margins and fewer wasted hours

 With that in mind, let’s look at why stock management is so critical to your venue's success, some best practices, and how the right tech makes it possible.